BjornL1/cycling-gothenburg/README.md

 ### Content

-The content is done by myself, from idea to deployement.
+The content is done by me, from idea to deployment.

 ### Media